michaelshorter/VoiceMatters/README.md

 journalctl -f -u wordcloud.service
 ```

-To escape the wordcloud generator in terminal use CTL Z
+To escape the wordcloud generator in terminal use
 <kbd>Ctrl</kbd> + <kbd>Z</kbd>

-To escape the other scripts in terminal press CTL C
+To escape the other scripts in terminal press
 <kbd>Ctrl</kbd> + <kbd>C</kbd>